Open Data Engagement

 Since the city signed an internal Open Data Policy in May 2017, the Open Data Program has seen increased departmental representation in the Open Data Catalog and the number of published datasets continues to increase.
 While we did not meet our end of 2017 goals, website sessions on the Open Data Catalog, departmental representation and published open datasets are slowly but steadily increasing.
 The total number of open datasets published by the city has increased by approximately 43 percent from May to December 2017.
 As additional departments complete inventories of data, we expect to see large gains in departmental representation and total number of datasets available to the public.

-About the Data: This data is provided by the City of Boulder's Information Technology Department.
-This page will be updated monthly.
+About the Data: This data is provided by the City of Boulder's Innovation and Technology Department.
+Data about website sessions and page views is updated daily, while data on data file downloads and datasets published will be updated quarterly.